 What Is the GI Bill?

-Today, the GI Bill specifically refers to any U.S. Department of Veterans Affairs (VA) education benefit offered to active-duty service members, veterans, and their families.
-The Post-9/11 GI Bill is the most frequently used VA education benefit program.
-Depending on how long you were in the military, it provides up to 100% of your tuition, money for housing, and a stipend for books and supplies.
+Currently, the GI Bill specifically refers to any U.S. Department of Veterans Affairs (VA) education benefit offered to active-duty service members, veterans, and their families.
+The Post-9/11 GI Bill is the most frequently used VA education benefit program and includes financial support for tuition, fees, books, supplies, and housing.
+Depending on how long you were in the military, it may cover up to 100% of the costs, or it may be used together with a military dependents’ student loan to fund your education.

 Besides the GI Bill, serving in the military can give you access to other education-related benefits.
 As a service member on active duty, for example, you may qualify for certain perks or special repayment options for any federal or private student loans you’ve already taken out.